Underdog promo code CBSSPORTS2: New play $5, get $100 offer for NFL Week 14, more

 Best Underdog Fantasy picks for Week 14

-Goff has thrown for one or fewer touchdown passes against the Cowboys in four of the last six games against them.
-The SportsLine model is projecting 1.4 touchdown passes, giving this a 4.5 out of 5 rating.
+Rodgers has thrown for one or fewer passes in each of the last four games, including zero against Buffalo in a 26-7 loss in Week 13.
+The SportsLine model is projecting 0.6 touchdown passes, giving this a 3.5 out of 5 rating.
 Pick it at Underdog:

-Pickens has scored eight touchdowns in 12 games.
-He has reached the end zone in two of the last three games.
-In a 24-21 win over the Philadelphia Eagles, he caught nine passes for 146 yards and a score.
-Combine picks for a parlay on Underdog Fantasy for a potential payout of 10.22x.
+Taylor has just four touchdowns in seven career games against Jacksonville, including one game in which he scored twice.
+Taylor has failed to score in five games this year, including each of the last two.
+Combine picks for a parlay on Underdog Fantasy for a potential payout of 6.39x.

 With football season rolling, the SportsLine Projection model also offers picks for every NFL picks for every game on the slate, which you can use to help guide you in making NFL picks on Underdog Fantasy.